SamDamon1942/python-challenge/PyPoll/README.md

 following values:

 1. The total number of votes cast
-2. A comlete list of candidates who received votes
+2. A complete list of candidates who received votes
 3. The percentage of votes each candidate won
 4. The total number of votes each candidate won
 5. The winner of the election based on popular vote